ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/distinctive-language-features/advanced-general-purpose-language-features.md

 ## Rest type in tuples

-Similar to how maps can be described as record types, arrays can also be defined as tuple types using ``...`` syntax.
+Similar to how maps can be described as record types, arrays can also be defined as tuple types using the ``...`` syntax.

 ```ballerina
 // int followed by